Skip to content

 Aerial view of Stevens Lane.

 The house overlooked the valley and was not served by a public road.
-Secret Service agents took up duty in a small, private cottage on the 10‐acre estate, as the children’s ponies grazed in the surrounding pastures.
+Secret Service agents took duty in a small, private cottage on the 10‐acre estate as the children’s ponies grazed in the surrounding pastures.

-From about 1964 till about 1969, Jackie Kennedy kept her horses at Fox Chase Stables on River Road in nearby Bedminster.
-She kept two horses, Winchester, and Surdan.
-Riding Winchester, Caroline Kennedy actually won a few local awards over at the Gill School Horse Show in nearby Peapack.
-They also had two ponies; Leprechaun and Macaroni.
+From about 1964 until about 1969, Jackie Kennedy kept her horses at Fox Chase Stables on River Road in nearby Bedminster.
+She kept two horses, Winchester and Surdan.
+Riding Winchester, Caroline Kennedy won a few local awards at the Gill School Horse Show in nearby Peapack.
+They also had two ponies, Leprechaun and Macaroni.
 The King family cared for them.

 Mr. Local History Collectible – Jackie O was a big fan of the Far Hills Race.
 Get your own collectible of the great race.

-History gets a little fuzzy after Jackie moved to Peapack.
-It is said that she lived off Highland Avenue in the valley area just below the current Matheny Medical Center and boarded her horses nearby.
+Jackie’s history gets a little fuzzy after she moves to Peapack.
+She lived off Highland Avenue in the valley area just below the current Matheny Medical Center and boarded her horses nearby.

-What many people don’t know is that Bedminster is STILL one of the largest equine areas in the United States.
+Many people don’t know that Bedminster is STILL one of the largest equine areas in the United States.
 The Somerset Bridle Path Association (SBPA) works tirelessly to help keep bridle paths open as landowners prefer to keep their property private.

-Jackie Onassis at a horse show in 1970 in the Somerset Hills.
-She’s with her son John John and her daughter Caroline.
+Jackie Onassis at a horse show in the Somerset Hills in 1970.
+She’s with her son John and daughter Caroline.
 Source: Ron Galella Staley

 The rest of Jackie’s years in the Somerset Hills were relatively quiet.
-Aristotle Onassis died March 15, 1975 at the age of 69.
-She turned 50 in 1979 and spent most of her time in the area enjoying her two passions; her children and her equestrian activities.
+Aristotle Onassis died on March 15, 1975, at the age of 69.
+She turned 50 in 1979 and spent most of her time in the area enjoying her two passions: her children and her equestrian activities.

 In 1975, Jacqueline Kennedy Onassis auctioned off odds and ends from the house.
 The sale, which included a chair used by the late President Kennedy as a student at Choate, brought in a few thousand dollars.